jojonium/artimancer/README.md

 the output to `dist`.
 Then Browserify will bundle all the transpiled files into one `static/bundle.js`.

+The `npm run watch` script will start the web server and watch for source file changes, automatically re-compiling when changes are detected

 ## Formatting and Linting

 ESlint and Prettier are configured already.
 Just do `npm run lint` to lint your